Rudolf Weigl: Life

-Weigl was born in Prerau, then part of the Austro-Hungarian Empire, to Austrian parents.
+Weigl was born in Prerau, which at the time was part of the Austro-Hungarian Empire, to Austrian parents, of Austro-Moravian descent.
 When he was a child, his father died in a bicycle accident.
 His mother, Elisabeth Kroesel, married a Polish secondary-school teacher, Józef Trojnar.
 Weigl was raised in Jasło, Poland.
 Although he was a native German speaker, when the family moved to Poland, he adopted the Polish language and culture.

 Later, the family moved to Lviv (Lwów in Polish, Lemberg in German and Yiddish), where in 1907 Weigl graduated from the biology department at the Lwów University, at which he had been a pupil of Professors Benedykt Dybowski (1833–1930) and J. Nusbaum–Hilarowicz (1859–1917).
 After graduation, Weigl became Nusbaum's assistant, and in 1913 he completed his habilitation which effectively gave him tenure.
 He then received his doctorate degrees in zoology, comparative anatomy, and histology.

 After the outbreak of World War I in 1914, Weigl was drafted into the medical service of the Austro-Hungarian army and began research on typhus and its causes.
 Weigl worked at a military hospital in Przemyśl, where he supervised the Laboratory for the Study of Spotted Typhus from 1918 to 1920.
 In 1919, he became a member of a military sanitary council in the Polish army.
 As he began researching and experimenting, he developed a vaccine.

 After the invasion of Poland by Germany in 1939, Weigl continued his research and work at an institution in Lwów.
 There, he was able to increase the production of his typhus vaccine.
 He spent the next four years in Lwów focusing his research on developing a vaccine for spotted fever.
 He led and directed the Institute for Typhus and Virus Research based in Lwów.
 Weigl created a vaccine for spotted fever; the vaccine did not provide full immunity against the disease, but it substantially reduced the symptoms.

 During the Nazi German occupation of Poland in World War II, Weigl's research attracted the attention of the Nazis.
 When they occupied Lwów, they ordered him to set up a typhus vaccine production plant at his Institute.
 Weigl hired several Jewish friends and colleagues for the plant.
 Weigl employed and protected approximately 2,000 Polish intellectuals, Jews and members of the Polish underground.
 Many of these people he hired assisted him in his typhus research and experiments with lice.
 Many of his Jewish associates primarily helped grow the lice and in return, they received food, protection, and doses of the vaccine when it was fully developed.
 His vaccines were smuggled into ghettos in Lwów and Warsaw, various concentration camps, and even certain Gestapo prisons.
-It was estimated that Weigl was able to save around 5,000 lives during the Nazis' reign.
+It was estimated that Weigl was able to save around 5,000 lives during the Nazis' reign by employing them in his Institute.